 Bullying within the family is probably the least reported form of bullying.
 It comes in all different types of aspects, whether it comes from the mother or father to their children or vice versa, close relatives such as aunts, uncles, cousins, stepchildren, etc. We’ll break down how it affects daily life within or outside the household and try to detect some signs to prevent it.
 The anti-bullying movement has really came into play for about the past 15 years.
 49 of the 50 states in the US have passed some sort of anti-bullying legislation, with the first being Georgia in 1999.
 Montana is the only state that has yet to adopt any sort of anti-bullying legislation.
 If “my family is a bully” applies to you, then give this article a read!

 Bullying amongst siblings could be the most popular form of bullying.
 Many times children are close to one another in age so it creates a lot of similar interests and personal time together.
 Research has shown the mental health ramifications of sibling bullying pose a threat in today’s society.

 That’s where it’s tough to gauge this study, as a simple push or name call could be part of that report.
-If this is done at school by a classmate, then it’s considered bullying, if it’s done at home it’s just your basic sibling fight.
+If this is done at school by a classmate, then it’s considered bullying; if it’s done at home, it’s just your basic sibling fight.
 And it may not have been reported because one sibling would be afraid of the repercussions if they were to tell on the other sibling.
 Or they may not have realized it all together as they could just not be aware of the fact that it’s actual bullying.
 These studies are pretty rare and just aren’t reported as much for those actual reasons.
 Sibling bullying has an undefined way to it, and as we become more aware, we’ll see an increase in these reports.

 Bullying parents can be way too controlling or overbearing on their children either physically or mentally.
 Usually when you think of bullies, it often comes from children bothering other children either at school, in the neighborhood or on the athletic field.
-Parents can definitely be bullies too and cause a lot of issues in a children’s life.
+Parents can definitely be bullies too and cause a lot of issues in their children’s life.
 There’s a new form of bullying that’s trending too, as social media has taken society by storm with either FaceBook, Twitter or Instagram.
-It’s very important to keep this in consideration as that could be the most damaging among all as it’s most popular amongst youths.
+It’s very important to keep this in consideration as that could be the most damaging among all as it’s the most popular among youths.
 Youth have hundreds if not thousands of friends on these sites.

 Most parents can grasp the concept of when it’s crossing the line in the bullying aspect.
 Disciplining your children is a very fine line these days, but in general it is much easier to identify bullying behaviors that are physical opposed to those that are emotional or mental.
-Emotional and mental bullying works by using methods of demeaning speech and other techniques that are meant to help feel the bully feel superior.
-Some parents may be struggling with their own livelihood whether it’s personal or work related, and take it out on their children to help escape the reality of their own lives.
+Emotional and mental bullying work by using methods of demeaning speech and other techniques that are meant to help feel the bully feel superior.
+Some parents may be struggling with their own livelihood whether it’s personal or work related, and take it out on their children to help them escape the reality of their own lives.

 When dealing or confronting the parent, it can be a difficult task.
 Obviously the first thing the child should try and do is talk to the parent.
 Make an effort to work out your differences.
 If that doesn’t work, you must go seek out some sort of outside help.
 A teacher at school, counselor or even law enforcement could be an option.
-It’s important to have nipped in the bud as early as possible, as the effects can harm the long term relationship.
+It’s important to have the issue nipped in the bud as early as possible, as the effects can harm the long term relationship.

 Bullying in Step-Families

 Bullying within the step-family is a lot like general bullying.
 The perpetrator may pose threats, tease, name call, ignore or exclude their step-family member.
 Multiple biological siblings may gang up on the sibling that is not biologically related.
-Some children take the others things, parents give the special treatment to their more immediate member first.
+Some children take the others’ things, parents give the special treatment to their more immediate member first.
 They may shove, punch, kick or use other physical ways to abuse their own step-family member.
 They could even isolate their step-family member in a room keeping them from where they want or need to go.

 Blended families have the added dynamic of having another parent who lives outside the home.
 Children can also bully step-family members by telling the biological parent that lives outside the house things that are not true about his or her step-sibling.
 This causes more bullying as pressure from the non-custodial biological parent is placed on the custodial biological parent to take action against an accused step-child.